Denbighshire County Council

-Denbighshire County Council is the unitary local authority for the county of Denbighshire, one of the principal areas of Wales.
+Denbighshire County Council (Cyngor Sir Ddinbych) is the local authority for the county of Denbighshire, one of the principal areas of Wales.
 The council is based at County Hall in Ruthin.
 There have been two bodies called Denbighshire County Council.
 The first existed from 1889 until 1974, and the current one was created in 1996.

 Elections take place every five years.
 The last election was on 5 May 2022.
-The council is under no overall control, being administered by a multi-party cabinet led by Jason McLellan of the Labour Party.
+The council is under no overall control.
+Following the collapse of the previous Labour-Plaid Cymru administration and the resignation of leader Jason McLellan and the Labour cabinet members in late August 2026, the council currently has no formal political administration pending the appointment of a new leader and cabinet.

 History

 Elected county councils were established in 1889 under the Local Government Act 1888, taking over administrative functions previously performed by unelected magistrates at each county's quarter sessions.
 County boundaries were adjusted at the same time such that each urban sanitary district which straddled county boundaries was placed entirely in the county which had the majority of the district's population.
 There were two such districts on Denbighshire's borders; Denbighshire gained the part of Colwyn Bay which had been in Caernarfonshire, but ceded a small part of Rhyl to Flintshire.